mlcommons/algorithmic-efficiency/RULES.md

 - It is possible that `model_parameters` will be endowed with additional information about the kind of each parameter, e.g. "weights" or "bias" or "batch norm", although `model_fn` does not really need that information we might use the same nested structure elsewhere
 - `logits_output_batch` is before the output activation
 - `new_model_state` is for batch norm or similar side effects and will only be updated if `update_batch_norm` is set
+- `hyperparameters` will contain only dropout rates, which will be used in the models that support it.
+These can be tuned or will default to documented model-specific values.
+Note that adding additional dropout would be considered changing the model, which is not allowed, but the tuning of dropout in existing dropout layers can be considered a regularizer, so we allow it.
+There should be at most two dropout rates in a model (if there are more than two we will reuse the same values).

 ###### Loss function